 How do you create buckets in GCP?

-In the Google Cloud console, navigate to the Cloud Storage Buckets page.
+In the Google Cloud Console, navigate to the Cloud Storage Buckets page.
 Then, select “Create” to start the bucket creation process.
-When you’ve entered all your GCP buckets information, select “Continue.”
-Then, as you name your bucket, enter a name that meets the bucket name requirements.
+When you’ve entered all your GCP bucket information, select “Continue.”
+Then, as you name your bucket, enter a name that meets the following requirements:

-• You must use lowercase letters, numbers, dashes, and underscores.
+Bucket names must use only lowercase letters, numbers, hyphens (-), and dots (.).

-• You must begin and end your name with a letter or number.
+The name must begin and end with a letter or number.

-• You cannot use a misspelling or derivative of “google,” like “g00gle” in the bucket name.
+You cannot use a misspelling or derivative of “google,” such as “g00gle”.

 The next step is to determine where your data will be stored.
 Select a Location type and a Location to indicate where you want to store the GCP bucket data.
 You’ll also select a default storage class for the data in your bucket.
-You assign the default storage class to all objects uploaded to your GCP buckets.
+This storage class is assigned to all objects uploaded to your GCP bucket unless specified otherwise.

-Based on your selected storage class and location, as well as your expected operations and data size, the Monthly cost estimate panel in the right pane estimates the bucket’s monthly costs.
-To control the access to your GCP bucket objects, determine whether you’ll enforce public access prevention.
-Then select the Access control model for the Bucket’s objects.
+Based on your selected storage class and location, as well as your expected operations and data size—the Monthly cost estimate panel in the right pane will estimate the bucket’s monthly costs.

 How do you access buckets in GCP?